Leaderboard

 2 points

-I agree.
+42. I agree.
 Now I wouldn't go off modifying them right off the bat.
 I would keep them stock (if possible), listen for about 6 months.
 After that upgrade the caps and listen for another 6 months.
 Reason I say do this, sometimes you might find that you love the stock sound and you realized this is the best bang for the buck set of speakers you have ever owned.
-This exact reason is why I never changed anything on my Cornwalls except refreshing the caps.2 points
+This exact reason is why I never changed anything on my Cornwalls except refreshing the caps.

 2 points